gromacs/gromacs/docs/release-notes/2022/major/features.rst

 With this addition Gromacs allows to choose from two schemes to soften non-bonded interactions during alchemical perturbations:
 Beutler *et al.*\ :ref:`100 <refBeutler94>` and Gapsys *et al.*\ :ref:`185 <refGapsys2012>` soft-core functions.

+More flexible sharing of biases in AWH
+""""""""""""""""""""""""""""""""""""""

+With the accelerated weight histogram method, biases can now be shared between subsets of all simulations, without restrictions.
+The allows for more flexible ensemble simulation setups, as well as simpler launches of sets of simulations.